 Schroth therapy is a specialized three-dimensional exercise regime for Scoliosis devised by Katherina Schroth over 68 years ago.
 This pioneering work was continued by her daughter, Christa Lehnert -Schroth and further refined by her grandson, Dr Hans Rudolf Weiss, who currently heads the scoliosis rehabilitation clinic in Gensingen, Germany.

 The main aim of the Schroth Method is to prevent an increase in curvature as well as the preservation and improvement of functionality.
-The therapy is designed specifically for each individual case of scoliosis, promoting elongation and derotation of the spine and improving lung vital capacity.
+The therapy is designed specifically for each individual case of scoliosis, promoting elongation and de-rotation of the spine, as well as improving lung vital capacity.

 The Schroth method has been proven to be the best conservative form of treatment for scoliosis in young and older people, making surgery an unneccessary option.